How to Prepare for the Upcoming Elections and State/Local Ballot Efforts - NORML

 - We’ve made it easy to check your voter registration, update your voter information, and even register to vote.

-- Once you have ensured you are registered to vote, you can find out when early voting is happening and polling locations near you.
+- Once you have ensured that you are registered to vote, you can find out when early voting is happening and where are your nearest polling locations.

-- Before you vote, visit NORML’s Smoke the Vote voter guide and enter your address to see the candidates and to learn their public positions on marijuana policy.
+- Before you vote, visit NORML’s Smoke the Vote voter guide and enter your address to see which candidates are running in your district and to learn their public positions on marijuana policy.

 - You can also visit NORML Election Central to keep tabs on all state and local cannabis policy reform measures taking place across the country.